 I needed a website and I was lucky enough to get one for free – something not a lot of startups can afford.
 But I got one, thanks to WordPress and WooThemes.
 My sister built this website for me in a day, using a free WooThemes E-commerce theme and a bunch of additional free plugins.

 WordPress is an open source project that helps millions of people to publish on the web.
 It’s created by volunteers – contributors who every day dedicate time and knowledge to make it better.

 I have been a part of the WordPress community for a while now and have tried to give back – mostly by volunteering at WordCamps.
 But for a long time now, I’ve wanted to do something more.

 Today, I’m excited to share another small contribution to WordPress – a crochet pattern I created for Wapuu – the adorably cute WordPress mascot.

-I have tried to create a crochet version of Wapuu for a while now, but it took a while because I was never satisfied with the results and at one point it seemed like it’s never going to happen.
+I have tried to create a crochet version of Wapuu for a while now, but it took some time because I was never satisfied with the results and at one point it seemed like I’m never going to get it right.

 Wapuu is coming to WordCamp Europe!

 If you love to crochet, I really hope you like the result and find the pattern useful.
 This is the first time I’ve written a pattern, so if anything is unclear feel free to write me a message on any social media.
 The pattern is licensed under CC BY-SA so if you want to extend or improve it, that would be awesome.
 Just don’t forget to share it so everyone else can take their turn in making a Wapuu.

 Download the pattern: WapuuAmigurumi